 The Universe according to Hille

-In connection with Newton's gravitational equation and the law of conservation of energy as rational basis and the insight that the world has to be emerged from a Big Bang*, we have already all elements for the dynamic of the cosmos which we can observe; a cosmos which presumably is one of many in the universe, emerging from converging matter.
+In connection with Newton's gravitational equation and the law of conservation of energy as rational basis and with the destinction between universe and cosmos and also the insight that the world has to be emerged from a Big Bang*, we have already all elements for the dynamic of the cosmos which we can observe; a cosmos which presumably is one of many in the universe, emerging from converging matter.
 The German term "Urknall (Big 'Bang)" would thus only be the Big Bang of our cosmos, from which emerged a new whole, organized by the Big Bang, while the universe itself is timeless and boundless.

 During the Big Bang all related matter gained two impulses: